Particle physics origin of the 5 MeV bump in the reactor antineutrino spectrum?

-where $\psi$ is a SM fermion with charge $Q_\psi$ measured in units of $e$, $F^{\mu\nu}$ and $F'^{\mu\nu}$ are the photon $(A)$ and dark photon $(X)$ field strength tensors, respectively.
-Since the active neutrinos are not charged under electromagnetism, they do not develop a coupling to the dark photon, implying that this minimal setup cannot explain the reactor bump.
+where $\psi$ is a SM fermion with charge $Q_\psi$ in units of $e$, $F^{\mu\nu}$ and $F'^{\mu\nu}$ are the photon $(A)$ and dark photon $(X)$ field strength tensors, respectively.
+Since SM neutrinos are not charged under electromagnetism, they do not develop a coupling to the dark photon.
+This minimal setup cannot explain the reactor bump.

-We move on to models in which active neutrinos are charged under an extra Abelian gauge group, such that they couple to $X$ bosons.
+We move on to models in which SM neutrinos are charged under an extra Abelian gauge group so that they couple to $X$ bosons.
 An attractive option is $U(1)_{B-L}$, which is anomaly free once right-handed neutrinos are introduced \cite{Buchmuller:1991ce,Khalil:2010iu,Sahu:2004sb}.
 This model yields $\zeta^2 \sim \left (g_{B-L}\right)^2 \epsilon^2$ or $\left( g_{B-L} \right)^4$, depending on the relative sizes of the kinetic mixing and the $B-L$ coupling constant.
-Unfortunately, this model faces stiff constraints, as every other SM fermion is also charged under this group; see Refs.~\cite{Harnik:2012ni,Cerdeno:2016sfi} for more details.
+Unfortunately, this model faces stiff constraints, as every other SM fermion is also charged under this group; see Refs.~\cite{Harnik:2012ni,Cerdeno:2016sfi} for details.

 We are then led to an alternative Abelian symmetry, which we call $U(1)_X$.
 We introduce a fourth species of neutrino ($\nu_s$) with nonzero charge under $U(1)_X$, and allow for nucleons to also be charged.
-The relevant kinetic part of the interacting Lagrangian is
+The relevant part of the interaction Lagrangian is

-where $g_X$ is the $U(1)_X$ coupling constant, and $Y_\nu$, $Y_n$ are the sterile neutrino and neutron charge in units of $g_X$.
-When $Q_n = +1$, $U(1)_X$ becomes gauged baryon number, $U(1)_B$, considered in Ref.~\cite{Pospelov:2011ha}.
-The phenomenology of an eV-scale sterile neutrino in this model was studied in Ref.~\cite{Kopp:2014fha}.
+where $g_X$ is the $U(1)_X$ coupling constant, and $Y_\nu$, $Y_n$ are the new neutrino and neutron charge, respectively, in units of $g_X$.
+When $Y_n = +1$, $U(1)_X$ becomes gauged baryon number, $U(1)_B$, considered in Ref.~\cite{Pospelov:2011ha}.
+The phenomenology of an eV-scale neutrino charged under $U(1)_B$ was studied in Ref.~\cite{Kopp:2014fha}.
 We identify